 "Like fuck," I said.

-Warren snuck me a sly wink that Evelyn and the rest of the group thankfully missed.
+Warren snuck me a sly wink Evelyn and the rest of the group thankfully missed.
 I was more than a little mad for him.
 Halfway through each group, Evelyn dismissed us to the back porch of the clinic for a cigarette.
 Sometimes I believed those ten minutes I had alone with Warren (no one else in the group smoked) were the only reason I kept coming back.

 "Victor," Evelyn said.
 "Wait your turn."

-Sally gaped at Evelyn, apparently waiting for some words of comfort that I could've told her would never arrive.
+Sally gaped at Evelyn, apparently waiting for some words of comfort I could've told her would never arrive.
 That wasn't how Evelyn operated.
 She was stingy with condolences.
 Sure, she looked like a soft touch, the sort of woman who cried at weepy movies.
 Her gray hair was full and curly on top and shaved at the sides like a man's pompadour.
 Her only makeup was a thick coating of beige lip gloss.
 She always wore a baggy turtleneck and tight black slacks, even in the summer.
 A cluster of brightly colored plastic bracelets rattled down her forearm whenever she deployed her hand to direct the group's conversation.
 And that to her, I think, summarized her job: to offer guidance, but not necessarily compassion.

 She nodded her head and gestured for Sally to continue.
 But I guessed she was finished.
 She stared blankly at all of us, waiting for something, maybe waiting for the fabled Derek to arrive.